 During the 2-minute clip, Dan Collins of KIKN 100.5 in Sioux Falls filmed himself leaving a single ice cream sandwich in the heat and sun for up to 75 minutes.
 The result?
 Only the most minimal of meltage after an hour and 15 minutes.

 That really makes you wonder what's in those Walmart ice cream sandwiches!
 In a separate video report, Consumer Reports notes that various gums and other FDA-approved additives in many different brands of ice cream sandwiches are common throughout the world of processed foods.
 Those additives include mono and diglycerides, guar gum, xanthan gum, calcium sulfate, carrageenan, carob bean gum, and polysorbate 80.

 Who makes the best ice cream in the nation?

-Consumer Reports also ranked the best ice creams in its June 2014 issue.
+Consumer Reports also ranked the best ice creams in a recent issue.
 Sadly, Graeter's was not among the 20 or so brands the magazine taste tested…so you'll just have to take my word on how good it tastes!

 All rankings below are for vanilla flavor unless otherwise noted.
 They did a separate tally for butter pecan that you can see at ConsumerReports.org.